Making the Plan Reality

 12.1 Engagement and Ownership

-The partners are sharing their stories on the website and would love to hear about yours.
-Your activity can be shared with the partnership and showcased on the website, the monthly newsletter via email@example.com, or find the Devon Climate Emergency on social media.
+Many organisations and communities have already developed plans to reduce their emissions to net-zero.
+The partners are sharing these stories on the website and would love to hear about your progress.
+Activity can be shared with the partnership and showcased on the website, the monthly newsletter via email@example.com, or find the Devon Climate Emergency on social media.

 Devon-based organisations are encouraged to join the partners in endorsing the Devon Climate Declaration and reduce their direct emissions to net-zero by 2030.